 - Don’t use the lower anchors and seat belt at the same time.

-- If you have questions or concerns about your car seat, you can set up a time to have a certified child passenger safety technician examine and correctly install the seat.
-Download Children's Services Council's free app, SafeMap, in the iTunes and Google Play store to find a location near you.
-Learn more by clicking here.
+- If you have questions or concerns, you can set a time for a certified child passenger safety technician to examine and install the seat.
+Find locations via Children's Services Council's free app, SafeMap.
+Click here to download it for iOS or click here for Android.

 - Use a booster seat until your child is about 4 feet, 9 inches, 8 to 10 years old and around 80 to 100 pounds.
 A booster seat and seat belt rather than a seat belt alone greatly reduces the risk of injury.

 - Children younger than 13 should sit in the back seat to avoid injuries from airbags activating.

 • Safe Kids Worldwide